racbenipayo/amaysim-tech-challenge/README.md

 For headed tests:
 > npx playwright test --headed

+To run a specific test:
+> npx playwright test tests/{file_name}.spec.ts

 To run the tests in STAGING environment, go to playwright.config.ts, change the URL to correct URL, then run the following command

 > STAGING=1 npx playwright test

+To run the tests in the terminal, open terminal then navigate to the directory where this project is saved

+> cd {path}/amaysim-tech-challenge

+Execute test using:

+> npx playwright test

+To run in docker, run the following commands:

+> docker build -t playwright-tests .  // Creates a Docker image named playwright-tests based on the Dockerfile

+> docker run --rm -v $(pwd):/app -w /app playwright-tests  // runs the test

 2. To check test run report dashboard filterable by the browser, passed, failed, skipped, flaky and more, run the following command

 > npx playwright show-report

+This dashboard is configured to open by default when there are failing tests

 Folders explanation